riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs.md

 <img src="../images/posts/using-bootstrap-modals-in-meteor/no-method.png" class="img-responsive" />

-##Implementing Add on the server
 OK, so let's get rid of that no method error by... you guessed it, implementing the method.
-This is super simple, we just need to check that the name field is a valid string, then we add the animal to our database.
-For now we are hard-coding all new animals to have a rank value of 0.

 #####/lib/collections/animals.js
 {% highlight JavaScript %}